-Under Wisconsin law, virtually all employers are required to carry worker's compensation insurance coverage.
+Under Wisconsin law, virtually all employers are required to have worker's compensation insurance.
 An employer is defined as any of the following:

 - the state and each local governmental unit in this state; - every person who at any time employs three or more employees for services performed in this state whether in one or more trades, businesses, professions, or occupations, and whether in one or more locations; - every person who employs less than three employees, provided that the person has paid wages of \$500 or more in any calendar quarter for services performed in Wisconsin.
-Such an employer becomes subject to the worker's compensation requirements on the 10th day of the first month of the next calendar quarter; and - in general, farmers or farm labor do not come under the definition of employer, unless the person engaged in farming employs six or more employees on at least 20 days during the calendar year.
+Such an employer becomes subject to the worker's compensation requirements on the 10th day of the first month of the next calendar quarter; and - every person engaged in farming who on any 20 consecutive or nonconsecutive days during a calendar year employs six or more employees, whether in one or more locations.
+Such an employer must get worker's compensation insurance by the 10th day after the 20th day of employment.